 - Serves as The Birchtree Center school district liaison for assigned students regarding IEP implementation, assessments, and coordination of related services

-- Facilitates the intake of new students by reviewing incoming records, notifying all team members of new student’s start date, coordinating initial evaluations, scheduling parent conference after the first three weeks of enrollment, and scheduling an IEP meeting within the first 45 days of enrollment
+- Facilitates the intake of new students by reviewing incoming records, notifying all team members of new a student’s start date, coordinating initial evaluations, scheduling parent conferences after the first three weeks of enrollment, and scheduling an IEP meeting within the first 45 days of enrollment

 - Administers any standardized and criterion-referenced evaluations that mandate the administrator of the evaluative tools in use holds special education certification